chouzar/chip/guides/chip-as-part-of-a-supervision-tree.md

 Granted the registry didn't solve all our issues, now we need to pass around a copy of our registry's subject through our app.
 And the registry may not yet have registered the new subject (we had to wait a few milliseconds for it to update and restart).

-These issues are out of scope of chip but may be solved through different techniques.
+These issues are out of scope for chip but may be solved through different techniques.
 For example, top-level processes may use an "app configuration" library that keeps track of singleton processes, if you'd like to re-purpose chip for this please check the [wrapping up chip Guideline](wrapping-up-chip.html) for more.